 - What should I write about in the essay?

 - How do I upload my introduction video to YouTube and mark it private?

 - How do I check the status of my application?

 - How long does it take to process my application?

 - I live outside Alabama.
 Can I still participate?

 - I am on an International Visa, am I eligible to participate?

-- What if I missed the graduate school deadline of July 1?
+- What if I missed the graduate school admissions deadline?

 - I was admitted as a non-degree seeking student and need to become degree-seeking.
 What do I need to do?

 Go to Apply Yourself for the UAB Graduate School and follow the prompts for submitting the application.

 Once I start the application, do I have to complete it in the same session?